HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 • 36,000 BTU’s

-• Dual Fuel: Liquid Propane Gas or Natural Gas Blue Flame Heater, which Heats up to 1,100 sq. ft.
-Area.
+• Dual Fuel: This is a Liquid Propane Gas or Natural Gas Blue Flame Heater that heats up to 1,100 sq. ft. of Area.

 • Barrier Screen

-• Seven hand-painted realistic detailed logs using superior ceramic fiber material give a stunning look.
+• Seven hand-painted realistic detailed logs using superior ceramic fiber material look stunning.

 • 99.9% efficient with a Vent-Free gas burner.
-No outside duct or chimney needed.
+No outside duct or chimney is needed.

 • No Electricity is needed.
 Battery Assisted Piezo ignition